tdilauro/Simplified-wiki/MetadataLayer.md

   For a book's `primary_identifier`, this value must be 1.

+## `FormatData`

+This class represents a format in which the book is available.
+We consider 'format' to cover both the type of the file and the DRM hoops one must jump through to get the file.

+* `content_type`: The media type of the file or files that contain the book.
+The `Representation` class in [core/model.py](https://github.com/NYPL-Simplified/server_core/blob/master/model.py) defines a number of constants for common media types like `EPUB_MEDIA_TYPE`.
+* `drm_scheme`: The DRM scheme used to encrypt or obscure access to the book.
+The `DeliveryMechanism` class in [core/model.py](https://github.com/NYPL-Simplified/server_core/blob/master/model.py) defines a number of constants for common DRM schemes like `ADOBE_DRM`.
+* `link`: A `LinkData` object representing an actual freely-available copy of the book in this format.
+If you put a `LinkData` in here, there's no need to also include that object in `Metadata.links`.
+* `rights_uri`: The license under which this book is offered to the general public.
+The `RightsStatus` class in [core/model.py](https://github.com/NYPL-Simplified/server_core/blob/master/model.py) defines constants for the various Creative Commons licenses and a few others.
+The default is `RightsStatus.IN_COPYRIGHT`, indicating a book that is not available to the general public except through special arrangement.

+Note that adding a new `content_type` or `drm_scheme` will not make the system _support_ the underlying content type or DRM scheme.
+It merely allows the system to record the _fact_ that a third party has made a book available in a certain format and through a certain DRM scheme.

 ## `LinkData`

 This class represents a document associated with this book; usually a cover image, a description, or an electronic copy of the book.
 The assumption is that this file can be downloaded by anyone without authentication, and opened up without any special tools.
-Which is to say, this is not how DRM-encrypted books are delivered--you want `FormatData` for that.
+Which is to say, this is not how DRM-encrypted books are delivered.

 * `href`: The URL to the file.
 * `media_type`: The media type of the file.